A border collie is no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 Yes!
 Despite their lack of “water dog” features (like webbed toes and an otter-like tail,) the border collie can swim!
-This ability is apparent from the number of border collies that take part in the sport of dock diving.
+This ability is apparent from the number of border collies participating in the sport of dock diving.

 Dock diving or dock jumping is an athletic sport where a dog’s trainer throws a toy off a dock and into the water.
-The dog waits on the forty-foot-long dock until given a command, at which point the dog heads down the dock, jumps as far as they can into the water, retrieves their toy, and brings it back.
+The dog waits on the forty-foot-long port until given a command, at which point the dog heads down the dock, jumps as far as it can into the water, retrieves its toy, and brings it back.
 The dog with the longest jump wins.

 Do Border Collies Like Water?

-Well, every dog that takes part in dock diving loves water – they wouldn’t willingly take part in the sport if they didn’t!
+Well, every dog that takes part in dock diving loves water – they wouldn’t willingly participate in the sport if they didn’t!
 But for border collies, dock diving is also about something more.

 In addition to mental stimulation and providing a goal-focused activity, dock diving also gives the border collie a chance to exercise their agility!
 If you have ever seen a herding dog at work, you know that agility is part of what makes herding breeds so skilled.

 Although many border collies enjoy sports like dock diving, much of that enjoyment seems to come from aspects other than the water itself.
 Ask the average border collie owner, and most will tell you that their BC loves to paddle in puddles, but swimming in deep water is something that they avoid.

 There are a few theories on why border collies prefer paddling rather than swimming.
 These include: